sdslabs/Rootex/docs/guides/graphics_tutorial.rst

 |

+We need to create an empty scene and add a light component to it to add light.

 ***************
 Light Component
 ***************

-To add light we now create an empty scene.
+To add light, we now create an empty scene.

 * Name the scene.
 * Add transform and directional light components.